 Weight – Each center tile weighs approximately 34.25 lbs.

-Recommended Uses – PAVIGYM'S Extreme S&S Rubber Tile series is a commercial grade interlocking rubber tile that has been installed as flooring in commercial gyms, home gyms, in free weight areas, as flooring for cardio areas, in areas where noise and impact abatement is needed, as flooring for Cross Fit gyms, and much more.
+Recommended Uses – Extreme S&S Rubber Tile series is a commercial grade interlocking rubber tile that has been installed as flooring in commercial gyms, home gyms, in free weight areas, as flooring for cardio areas, in areas where noise and impact abatement is needed, as flooring for Cross Fit gyms, and much more.

 Virgin rubber flooring is easy to clean.
 Maintenance of these interlocking rubber gym mats typically includes: